 Almost 900 foreign students from about 75 countries are enrolled at Texas Tech University and the Health Sciences Center, bringing with them languages, value systems, and information about events and conditions in their countries.
 Such unique skills and viewpoints can be shared with American students to enhance their understanding of other countries and to enable Americans to see how they are understood by foreign students.
-The International Programs Office provides this cross-cultural exchange on the Texas Tech campus.
+The International Affairs Office provides this cross-cultural exchange on the Texas Tech campus.
+See page 36 for requirements for international student admission to the School of Nursing.